2020 State and Federal Legislative & Regulatory Priorities

 - Innovative funding for diabetes research and programs.

-- Protect research opportunities
+- Protect and expand research opportunities.

 - Ensure students with diabetes are medically safe and have access to the same educational opportunities as peers without diabetes.